Zanidean/air/README.md

 Overview
 ---------

-air is a package for pulling tidy dataframes from the DCARS databases
+air is a package for pulling tidy data frames from the DCARS databases
 =======
-`enrolment()`: Pulls data from the LERS Live datacube
+`enrolment()`: Pulls data from the LERS Live

 `applications()`: Pulls data form the ASI Live datacube